ljoonal/Resonite-Mods/README.md

 Tries to spoof some details that Neos exposes to all other remote clients.
 Currently implements spoofing the local timezone and local user's FPS.
+The FPS spoofing allows sensible values (so pick like between 30-60), and disables with anything else (so -1 for example).

 ## For developers<!-- omit in toc -->